X

 Overview

 The cause of dyshidrotic eczema is unknown.
-However, it can be associated with a skin disorder called atopic dermatitis, as well as seasonal allergies, such as hay fever.
+It can be associated with a skin disorder called atopic dermatitis, as well as seasonal allergies, such as hay fever.

 Symptoms